lewilou22/N64-Video-Player/README.md

 Use the Provided SDVideo.z64 ROM to play videos from your N64 flash cart SD card (Need to convert to N64 format see below for conversion instructions)

-Download all files and run GUI python script of choice
+Download all files and run GUI python scripts of choice

 The GUIs can be used with out a libdragon install for video and audio conversion